-IBUS 115 International Banking and Finance
+IBUS 115 International Banking and Finance (3) 3 hours lecture Recommended preparation: IBUS 100

 Surveys international organizations' basic elements for developing markets.
 Analyzes the market design and the techniques necessary to develop business within selected regions of the world.
 Discusses the impact due to differences in customs, languages, attitudes, and culture.